Johnson & Johnson (JNJ). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-JNJ earned two Stars in this section for 2.) and 3.) above.
+JNJ earned three Stars in this section for 1.), 2.) and 3.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 JNJ earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1944 and has increased its dividend payments for 51 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1944 and has increased its dividend payments for 52 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 2. Years to > MMA

 JNJ earned a Star in this section for its NPV MMA Diff. of the $536.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as JNJ has.
 If JNJ grows its dividend at 6.6% per year, it will take 4 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
 JNJ earned a check for the Key Metric 'Years to >MMA' since its 4 years is less than the 5 year target.